DenisM03/PowerBI_Project---HR_Analytics_Dashboard/README.md

 * Present % was high on Monday.
 * WFH % was high on Friday.
 * SL % was high on Thursday.
-* Total 7 Employess  have 100% WFH%.
+* Total 7 Employees  have 100% WFH%.
 * Total 21 Employees have 100% Present %.
 * Ayanna Atkins has maximum SL% ie.10.71%.

 ## Credit
-Thank you, Codebasics, Hemanand Vadivel Sir  & Dhaval Patel Sir, for the resources,guidlines and for sharing your experience and knowledge thruogh this project.
+Thank you, Codebasics, Hemanand Vadivel Sir  & Dhaval Patel Sir, for the resources,guidelines and for sharing your experience and knowledge thruoghout this project.